 - Preheat the oven to 375F.
 Mix the celery, bell pepper, and onion in a mixing bowl, and then insert this mixture into the turkey’s cavity.
 If there are any remaining, add these to the bottom of the roasting pan.

 - Brush the turkey with oil and roast for up to an hour, basting occasionally.
 Then, flip the turkey and roast until a thermometer inserted into the thickest part of the thigh reads 165F.
 This will usually be after an additional 60 to 90 minutes.

 - Remove from the oven and allow to rest for 20 minutes before carving.

 Hope you have a wonderful Thanksgiving and that you and your loved ones enjoy your gluten-free Thanksgiving holiday feast!

-If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then check out the Best Foods That Rapidly Slim & Heal In 7 Days program, here!
+If you want to know what foods will help you shape up and shed inches while providing a natural cure to illnesses, check out the Best Foods That Rapidly Slim & Heal In 7 Days program here!

 Garlic Rosemary Turkey Recipe from Taste of Home at http://www.tasteofhome.com/recipes/garlic-rosemary-turkey